 1. Misfits Market Recipes

+In their journey to end food waste, weekly food subscription service Misfits Market encounters a lot of foodies.
+So, when it comes to creating content, why not create something that every foodie likely devotes a lot of their time online to—recipes.
+Misfits Market creates seasonal, simple recipes and accompanies them with beautiful imagery, ingredient lists, and a subtle (and equally beautiful) call-to-action (CTA) image in case reading about food inspires someone to sign up for their service.
 While recipes themselves may seem specific to food or crafts, this same principle can be applied in a broader sense to all kinds of industries.
 It's all about inferring what people who would be interested in your product would also be interested in—anticipate their wants and needs outside of just your product.
 Key takeaways here:

 Map out your audience and get to know them like the back of your hand.
 They care about fitness, so maybe they'd be interested in an interview with a professional athlete.
 They care about the environment, so maybe they'd enjoy a video of some of the most beautiful places on the planet.
 Place them within the context of their lives to create content they'll want and need.

 Seize the opportunity to be an authority.
 You want a potential consumer to view you as the best in the biz, or at least certainly to think you know what you're talking about.
 Create content that exemplifies that you have the chops, and if they're shopping within your industry, you clearly know your stuff enough to be the right choice to do business with.

 2. Pressed Juicery's The Chalkboard

 Take a risk and give your content channel its own name.
 Let me preface this one by saying it isn't for everyone, but it can pay off.
 By giving your content channel a different name, you immediately remove any qualms of feeling “sold to."
 So long as your name is somewhere (Pressed Juicery does appear in the drop down menu on The Chalkboard), you can be present without being present.

 Go the extra mile for your customers.
 Create something useful, beautiful, something different.
 A lot of brands have a blog—try interviewing industry experts, or doing round-ups of products (not related to your own), and watch yourself become a repeat part of someone's digital morning peruse.

 Of course, bring it back to yourself some of the time.
 You're here to be a resource, but you also have a business to run.
 Find ways to pepper in useful content that does link directly to you.
 You've earned trust by not doing it all the time, so when you do it, it leaves a better taste.

 Content Marketing Article Examples